the-markup/investigation-amazon-brands/README.md

 Visualizing the survey results from our national panel of 1,000 adults.

 ### 4-limiations-product-page-changes.ipynb
 Analysis of how often the Buy Box's default shipper and seller change between Amazon and a third party.
-This stat sends up in the limitations.

 ### utils.py
 Contains convenient functions used in the notebooks.